 Learning the lesson from the resentment is vital to keep from making the same mistake repeatedly.
 Nothing is a mistake if we learn from it, but if we refuse to take away anything from our experience, we are bound to repeat it.
 Whether it’s something simple or a life-altering experience, we must not allow it to go unnoticed.
 Every lesson we learn is another way we grow in life and our recovery.

-If you or someone you know is currently struggling with drug or alcohol addiction, give Palm Beach Institute a call today for the help you need!
-You are not alone!
+If you or someone you know is struggling with drug or alcohol addiction, give The Palm Beach Institute a call today for the help you need.
+You are not alone.
 Call us at 855-534-3574 or contact us online.